divvun/giellalt-svn2git/doc/WhatAndWhatNot.md

 The old empty framework is deleted, with the exception of `src/morphology/root.lexc`, which is moved to `$GTHOME/restlangs/` for future reference.

+### fin

+- in `langs` - a fork of [omorfi](https://github.com/flammie/omorfi)
+- in `experiment-langs` - essentially just to keep a copy of Fred Karlsson's original CG1 Finnish Constraint Grammar file.
+The rest is tentative work, but not substantial.

+The FINCG file is moved to `langs/fin/doc/`, the rest of `experiment-langs/fin/` is removed and not transferred to github.

 ### smn